hashgraph/hedera-services/platform-sdk/docs/base/logging/logging.md

 This configuration demonstrates how to set a global default logging level (`INFO`).
 It also illustrates how to specify logging levels for packages and classes.
 For example, everything under `com.swirlds.common.crypto` is set to `DEBUG`, except for `com.swirlds.common.crypto.Signature`, which is explicitly set to `WARN`.
 Similarly, all loggers within `com.hashgraph` default to `WARN`.
 This approach ensures that loggers inherit the most specific level defined in the configuration, providing both flexibility and precision in logging management.

-To provide developers with more control and flexibility in logging, we propose introducing filters for markers.
-This feature would allow developers to focus on log messages associated with specific markers, regardless of the logger's log level.
-If there's demand for such functionality among developers, the configuration for marker filters could be structured as follows:
+To provide developers with more control and flexibility in logging, the configuration supports filters for markers.
+This feature allows developers to focus on log messages associated with specific markers, regardless of the logger's log level.
+Here's a sample configuration for marker filters:

 ```properties
 # Marker filter configuration